patrickjaja/OTAK/README.md

 * Android / Chrome 4.4, 4.4.3
 * BlackBerry 10

-This is not to say that [smartAccounting] cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.
+This is not to say that [OTAK] cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.

 ## Troubleshooting